tbsalling/aismessages/README.md

 It exhibits lazy decoding and fully decodes tens of thousands of NMEA armoured AIS messages per second per CPU core on an Intel i7-based laptop.

+In addition to AISmessages, its sister project [AISutils](https://github.com/tbsalling/aisutils) offers higher level functionality such as Tracking and Filtering using AISmessages as a foundation.

 Applications, demos, and talks
 ---
 There are several demos, intros, and public appearances of AISmessages; like for instance: